Thermal neutron fluence and dose standards

 Well characterised thermal neutron fields are available at NPL for the calibration of neutron measuring devices, for instance in area survey instruments or personal dosemeters, and for irradiation purposes.

 These standard thermal neutron fields are produced by bombarding two beryllium targets, set into a large graphite moderator, with a beam of deuterons from the NPL 3.5 MV Van de Graaff accelerator.
 The thermal neutron fluence rate at the centre of the ‘pile’ is controlled by signals from three boron coated ionisation chambers placed within the graphite, below the beam line.
 These signals are used to set the voltages on pairs of horizontal and vertical deflection plates which in turn determine the number of deuterons striking each beryllium target in order to give a stable, uniform neutron field.
+Despite the varying beam current, our feedback system is remarkably stable, meaning the fluence is steady to around 0.3 % over an irradiation of several hours.
 A small cavity at the centre of the pile provides for the irradiation of artefacts of modest size in a standard thermal neutron field.

 Diameter of access hole to cavity |